Skip to content

 Court & Sand

 The beach volleyball court measures 16m × 8m — smaller than the indoor court (18m × 9m).
 The court surface must be clean, level sand at least 40cm deep, with no rocks, shells, or debris that could injure players.
-At professional events, sand quality is carefully controlled.
-The FIVB specifies fine-grain sand that drains well and provides consistent footing.
+At top-level events, sand quality is carefully controlled.
+The FIVB specifies fine-grain sand that drains well and gives consistent footing.
 Court lines are made of durable tape or webbing anchored in the sand.
 The free zone around the court extends at least 3m on all sides (5m at FIVB events).

 Sport Sunglasses

 Sunglasses are key equipment for beach volleyball players, protecting eyes from UV radiation and improving visibility in bright conditions.
-Professional players typically use sport-specific frames with polarized lenses that reduce glare from sand and water, wrap-around designs for peripheral protection, and secure retention systems.
+Elite players typically use sport-specific frames with polarized lenses that reduce glare from sand and water, wrap-around designs for peripheral protection, and secure retention systems.
 Leading brands include Oakley (Radar and Jawbreaker models), Smith, and Bollé, all offering lenses optimized for outdoor sport performance.

 Beach Volleyball Apparel